Dance Camps

 Who can do Dance Camps?

-Our camps are for ages 4-9 and 6-11, with one week exception that is ages 5-11.
+Our camps are for age ranges from 4-14, with different ages week to week.
 We try to not have too large an age gap between our students so that they can explore dance at an appropriate level.
 Students do not need previous experience or dance exposure to enroll.
 Friend groups are welcome!

 What is the difference between the younger and older camps?